mmacgilvray18/Phospho_Network/README.md

 # Computational phospho-proteomic network inference pipeline

-The scripts enclosed were used to analyze wild type and mutant phosphoproteomic data as submitted in MacGilvray et al. (Network inference reveals novel connections in pathways regulating growth and defense in the yeast salt response.
-Matthew E. MacGilvray+, Evgenia Shishkova+, Deborah Chasman, Michael Place, Anthony Gitter, Joshua J. Coon, Audrey P. Gasch. bioRxiv 2017. doi:10.1101/176230).
-The pipeline takes a list of phospho-peptides from S. cerevisiae and defines groups of likely co-regulated peptides that share the same phosphorylation motif (see manuscript Methods for details).
+The scripts enclosed were used to analyze wild type and mutant phosphoproteomic data as submitted in MacGilvray et al.  The pipeline takes a list of phospho-peptides from S. cerevisiae and defines groups of likely co-regulated peptides that share the same phosphorylation motif (see manuscript Methods for details).
 For each of these ‘modules’ of peptides, the pipeline then identifies ‘shared interactors’, defined as proteins from a background network of protein interactions that show more physical interactions with module constituent proteins then expected by chance.
 Shared interactor-module pairs serve as inputs for a previously developed Integer Programming (IP) approach that connects the sources to their downstream target submodules (Chasman et al., 2014).

-The pipeline titled **“Phospho_Network.ipynb”** consists of the scripts used to analyze data from MacGilvray et al.
-The output is a .sif file compatible with Cytoscape for visualization and analysis.
+The pipeline titled **“Phospho_Network_Inference.ipynb”** consists of the scripts used to analyze data from MacGilvray et al.  The output is a **Network.sif file** compatible with Cytoscape for visualization and analysis.

 **Most users** with wild-type S. cerevisiae phospho-proteomic data will be interested in a second pipeline titled,**“Shared_interactors.ipynb”**.
 This pipeline takes as input user-defined groups of phospho-peptides